 Cameron Scott arrived in Europe two months early for his exchange at Rotterdam University of Applied Sciences.

-The title of the course Cameron studied in Rotterdam was called “Design innovation for one billion people” and covered design thinking, trend watching, design psychology, conception, design principles and prototype iterations.
+Cameron's course in Rotterdam was called Design innovation for one billion people and covered design thinking, trend watching, design psychology, conception, design principles and prototype iterations.